tytydraco/yessleep/out/I_lied_because_I_was_lonely_part_2.md

 [I am a horrible person](https://www.reddit.com/r/nosleep/s/MpDYlQgsKp)

 The canteen hummed with hushed talks and accusing but inquisitive stares.
-Even the porridge in front of me seem accusing as steam rose and avoided my face with each frustrated exhale I pushed out.
+Even the porridge in front of me seemed accusing as steam rose and avoided my face with each frustrated exhale I pushed out.
 Although each of the students were eager to pounce on me with a million spiked questions, they stayed at the seats, bound by the members of staff assigned to the room.
 Six brothers, each a glaring sentinal,  wandered from table to table, quietly ensuring silence was kept and questions remained unanswered.

 "Four minutes" I thought to myself "Four minutes and I'll be in history class."
 Each of those minutes felt like an uncomfortable enternity.
 When the bell finally annouced the first class of the day, I sprung from my seat and made for Brother David's lesson.

-The dark floorboards were stained a near white where the varnish had been scraped away by dragged chairs, in some places, where the chairs had followed the same tracks of their ancestors, the floor had uneven trenches.
+The dark floorboards were stained a near white where the varnish had been scraped away by dragged chairs.
+In some places, where the chairs had followed the same tracks of their ancestors, the floor had uneven trenches.
 Faded posters and timelines adorned the room, and Brother David beamed a genuine smile as we entered the room.
 The blue-painted walls, usually dull and uninspiring, seemed for the first time, to me, like a sanctuary.

 "So boys" Brother David clapped his hands to wake us up "during this time European security was based off various alliances"